 New England is known for its leaf-peeping opportunities.
 Take in views of the Hudson River Valley, charming farms and villages, and the gorgeous Green Mountains between New York City and Rutland, Vermont.
 Amtrak’s Ethan Allen Express takes riders on this 5-hour-and-30-minute journey daily.

-At over 325 acres, Rutland, Vermont’s Pine Hill Park features more than 17 miles of trails for hikers.
-Vermont orchards grow over 150 varieties of apples.
-After a day of apple picking, cozy up at a VRBO.
+At 300 acres, Pine Hill Park in Rutland features more than 17 miles of trails for hikers.
+Vermont pick-your-own apple orchards grow over 150 varieties of apples.
+After a day of apple picking, cozy up at a Vrbo.

 8. Missouri River Runner

-St. Louis – Jefferson City – Kansas City, MO
+St. Louis – Jefferson City – Kansas City, Missouri

 Operating daily between St. Louis and Kansas City, the Missouri River Runner’s scenic journey lasts about 4 hours and 40 minutes.
 Peak leaf-viewing time in the Show-Me State is mid-October.
 In St. Louis, admire Forest Park’s fall foliage.
-The train goes through Independence, MO before terminating at Kansas City.
-Celebrate harvest in the heartland by visiting a pumpkin patch.
+The train goes through Independence, Missouri before terminating in Kansas City.
+Celebrate harvest in the heartland by visiting a pumpkin patch such as Faulkner’s Ranch.